j-petit/leipzig_hids/reports/time_analysis.md

-# Host Intrusion Detection with Linux System Calls
+---
+title: Temporal Analysis of Leipzig Intrusion Detection Dataset
+---

 ## Intro
 A first possible countermeasure to current and future cyber attacks is to use Intrusion Detection Systems (IDS).
 Unlike network intrusion detection systems (NIDS), host-based intrusion detection systems (HIDS) record data of the system to be monitored.
 In recent years, experiments have demonstrated that system calls of the hosts can be used to successfully identify attacks.
 These methods, often based on anomaly detection, are also able to detect previously unknown attacks.
 In most cases, the sequences of the system calls is analyzed.
 Other methods did not consider the sequences but the frequencies of occurring system calls.